This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Tips for keeping your infused water tasting great.

-Just note that the rind from the lemons will release a bitter flavor into the water after a few hours.
-To prevent this bitterness, you can remove the rind from the lemon slices prior to adding them into your healthy spa water.
-Or, do what I do and remove them after a few hours.
+Keep in mind that the lemon rind can release a bitter flavor into the water after a few hours.
+To avoid this, you can remove the rind from the lemon slices before adding them to your refreshing spa water.
+Or, simply do what I do and take them out after a few hours.

 Replace the sliced cucumbers and lemons after 2 days.
 The sliced fruit will start to get mushy and deteriorate if you leave it in the water too long.
 Do the same with your fresh mint leaves.